-Must possess a Bachelor’s degree or higher from an accredited college or university in Recreation, Education, Leisure Studies or a substantially similar area.
+Must possess a Bachelor’s degree from an accredited college or university in Recreation and Park Administration or a substantially similar area.
 Certification as a Certified Park and Recreation Professional (CPRP) is preferred.

-Must possess three (3) or more years of recreation experience within a culturally diverse community and must possess one (1) or more years of experience in a supervisory capacity.
+Must possess four (4) or more years of experience in a supervisory capacity.

 Must possess a valid driver’s license and a safe driving record.

-Considerable knowledge of the social and economic characteristics of the community served; especially as such characteristics must be applied to a successful program of services for the center.
+Knowledge of the social and economic characteristics of community served; especially as such characteristics must be applied to a successful program of services for the center.

-Ability to select, assign, train and supervise the work of employees engaged in the center, as well as engaging volunteers when applicable.
+Ability to select, assign, train and supervise the work of employees engaged in the center, as well as engaging volunteers as applicable.

-Ability to plan, evaluate, organize and direct an adequate well-rounded program of services adapted to community preference and needs.
+Ability to plan, evaluate, organize and direct an adequate well-rounded program of services adapted to community preferences and needs.

-Excellent verbal and written communication skills, including presentation skills.
+Excellent verbal and written community skills, including presentation skills.

 Ability to prepare work assignments, summaries, and reports.

-Ability to converse in theory, principles, and methods of effective and persuasive speaking, voice, and diction, phonetics, and discussion and debate.
+Ability to converse in theory, principle, and methods of effective and persuasive speaking, voice, and diction, and phonetics, and discussions and debates.